jetaggart/stream-sms-draft/README.md

 Healthcare Sector Developers have a plethora of options when it comes to chat tools for their administrators.
 Narrow down your chat app options to those with SMS-to-app messaging and you've still got a lot to sort through.

-Stream offers a novel approach: an affordable and easy-to-use chat and live feed infrastructure with robust API integration that you can tailor to perfectly fit your needs.
-Hopefully this post goes to show how easily and quickly you can create apps with advanced functionality using Stream.
+Stream offers a novel approach: an affordable and easy-to-use chat and live feed infrastructure with a robust API integration that you can tailor to perfectly fit your needs.
+Hopefully, this post goes to show how easily and quickly you can create apps with advanced functionality using Stream.

 >**Reminder: With Stream, you can easily add HIPAA compliance and encryption to any of your apps.
 [Learn more here](https://getstream.io/blog/hipaa-chat/).**